mireshghallah/ChatGPT-personal-disclosures/README.md

 # ChatGPT-personal-disclosures

-Repository for the COLM 2024 paper 'Trust No Bot: Discovering Personal  Disclosures in Human-LLM Conversations in the Wild'
+Repository for the following COLM 2024 paper:

+"Trust No Bot: Discovering Personal  Disclosures in Human-LLM Conversations in the Wild"
+Niloofar Mireshghallah* Maria Antoniak* Yash More* Yejin Choi Golnoosh Farnadi
+*equal contribution

 Code coming soon.